AbhishekTiwari0812/GAE_DB/README.md

+Made for learning about GAE-datastore.
+In this project, the given MySQL script is translated to equivalent GAE datastore code.
 =====================================================README=======================================================================

 Before we start transporting the script from MySQL to GAE datastore script, we need to set up the environment.